emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 [^1]: There are also [e-bikes](https://www.specialized.com/us/en/haul-st/p/200057), arguably outside California law, which advertise themselves as a Class 3 e-bike but have a throttle that assists up to 20 mph.
 The three-class system states that Class 3 e-bikes provide ["assistance only when the rider is pedaling,"](https://peopleforbikes.cdn.prismic.io/peopleforbikes/26118e07-5b1b-4159-92eb-5bd5d684f9b2_E-Bike-Law-Primer_July+2023.pdf) so these probably shouldn't exist.

 I think it's very difficult to justify the existence of class 2 and 3 e-bikes.[^2] I think there are good accessibility reasons to have a throttle but I'm not convinced it needs to assist as high as 20 mph or be kept on indefinitely.
 20 mph is _fast_.
-I've test-ridden long-tail cargo bikes that assist up to 28 mph and the difference I feel in my power dynamic between myself and other road users is scary.
+I've test-ridden long-tail cargo bikes that assist up to 28 mph and the difference I feel in the power dynamic between myself and other road users is scary.

 [^2]: I would say I have high-medium confidence in this opinion.